Tony-Donghua-Han/Unit-test-examples/README.md

 1. Use Jest.spyOn to mock generateId so that all three test pass
    1. Example doc: https://echobind.com/post/how-to-mock-using-jest-spyon-part-2-3
-   2. Add check to make sure the mocked function is called at least once.
+2. Add check to make sure the mocked function is called exactly once in each test

 ### Test Coverage